abhishek751982/BasicBlog/README.md

 ## Features

-- **User Dashboard**: Allows users to view, like and comment the blog posts.
+- **User Dashboard**: Allows users to view, like and comment on blog posts.
-- **Admin Dashboard**: Provides admin users with tools to manage all blog posts and users.
+- **Admin Dashboard**: Provides admin users with tools to create and manage all blog posts and users.
 - **Theme Toggle**: Users can switch between light and dark themes.
 - **Search Functionality**: Users can search for blog posts.
 - **Authentication**: Secure user authentication via Email and Google.